oberocks/obebs4/README.md

 The OBE:BS4 Design System forces **_all_** project stakeholders to think more strategically about *responsive* content issues, by abstracting the design options to proactively to solve those issues into a giant digital "toolbox" of fully responsive and designer-ready pieces.

-If each piece is in-turn *proactively* optimized for production (IE valid, semantic, cross-browser, ARIA accessibile, and refactored for reuse), teams find themselves with an abundance of cognative room to focus on the most complex goals of any given web project:
+If each piece is in-turn *proactively* optimized for production (IE valid, semantic, cross-browser, ARIA accessibile, and refactored for reuse), teams can finally provide themselves an abundance of cognative room to focus on the most difficult goals of any given web project.
+Stuff like:
-1. Device Agnostic Design Implementations
+1. Device Agnostic Designs
-1. Facilitating User Content Consumption
+1. Improving User Content Consumption
-1. Fostering eCommerce Conversions
+1. Increasing eCommerce Conversions
+1. 508 Compliant Content
-1. Offering Fully Accessible SaaS Services
+1. Device Agnostic & Accessible SaaS Services
-1. Ensuring Projects Are Maintainable/Reusable
+1. Ensuring Projects Are Maintainable/Reusable (For Devs)

 ### Project Structure